-Make certain that the load is secured in the trailer and it will not shift during travel.
+- Make certain that the load is secured in the trailer and it will not shift during travel.
 When trailering cargo that is not fully secured, dynamic load shifts can occur that may be difficult for the driver to control.
-You could lose control of your vehicle and have a collision.
+You could lose control of your vehicle and have a collision. - When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
+Overloading can cause a loss of control, poor performance, or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure, or tires.

-- When hauling cargo or towing a trailer, do not overload your vehicle or trailer.
-Overloading can cause a loss of control, poor performance, or damage to brakes, axle, engine, transmission, steering, suspension, chassis structure, or tires. - Safety chains must always be used between your vehicle and trailer.
-Always connect the chains to the frame or hook retainers of the vehicle hitch.
-Cross the chains under the trailer tongue and allow enough slack for turning corners. - Vehicles with trailers should not be parked on a grade.
+WARNING!
+(Continued) WARNING!
+(Continued) • Safety chains must always be used between your • Total weight must be distributed between the tow vehicle and trailer.
+Always connect the chains to vehicle and the trailer such that the following four the frame or book retainers of the vehicle hitch. ratings are not exceeded: Cross the chains under the trailer tongue and allow 1.
+Max loading as defined on the "Tire and Loading enough slack for turning corners.
+Information" placard. • Vehicles with trailers should not be parked on a 2.
+GTW grade.
 When parking, apply the parking brake on the tow vehicle.
-Put the tow vehicle automatic transmission in PARK.
-Always, block or "chock" the trailer wheels. - GCWR must not be exceeded.
+Put the tow vehicle automatic 3.
+GAWR transmission in PARK.
+Always, block or "chock" 4.
+Tongue weight rating for the trailer hitch utithe trailer wheels. lized.
+GCWR must not be exceeded.